20 Year Vision

 Our fourth church was a bit of an exception from our other works.
 Led by Pastor K.B. and Sushilla Basel, the ministry was already functioning before we came alongside.
 We helped K.B. expand his main church from about 150 members to over 1,000 by 2014, and together we planted over 300 village churches representing about 25,000 believers.
 K.B. now maintains: a Christian radio station, a primary school, a leaders training center, a medical outreach, a sex-trafficking rescue operation at the India border, and a blind children's home.

 Our fifth model church was launched in March of 2005 just outside Islamabad, Pakistan.
 This rapidly growing congregation reached an adult membership of 1,500 by 2014 and continues to grow steadily.

-Our sixth model church was launched in 2011 in Aurangabad, India.
-Pastored by Joseph and Sonali Shrisunder, this congregation has grown steadily since its inception.
-I’ve been pleased with how this church has grown.
+Our sixth model church was launched in 2011 in India.
+This congregation has grown steadily since its inception.
 By 2014 it reached over 300 adult members.

-Our seventh model church plant is in Mumbai, India.
-Pastored by Ian and Naomi Hendricks, this work launched in November of 2012.
+Our seventh model church plant is in India.
+Launched in November of 2012.
 It has grown steadily as a life-giving model that we hope will one day become a center for church planting in the major cities of India.